Tips to Identify a High-Quality Extra Virgin Olive Oil

 We guarantee our EVOO quality by using the best green olive fruit and milling equipment that helps us produce our highly-awarded olive oils.
 We constantly monitor many internal quality standards, which is the primary difference between our stores and a typical big-box retailer buying bulk olive oil at the lowest possible price.
 We employ agronomists and master millers to manage our top-tier quality and constantly look for ways to improve the entire process.
 Our mill and mill partners do not wait for the olive fruit to over-ripen to maximize oil yields and lower our costs at the expense of quality.

-We crush green olive fruit with grower partners to maximize the extra virgin olive oil's polyphenolsaromaand flavor that our customers love and trust.
+We crush green olive fruit with grower partners to maximize the extra virgin olive oil's polyphenols, aroma, and

 Did you know our mill in Spain is one of the most awarded in the world for quality?